 Discovering a device internal topology, and configuring it at runtime, is one of the goals of the media controller API.
-To achieve this, hardware devices are modelled as an oriented graph of building blocks called entities connected through pads.
+To achieve this, hardware devices and Linux Kernel interfaces are modelled as graph objects on an oriented graph.
+The object types that constitute the graph are:

 An entity is a basic media hardware or software building block.
 It can correspond to a large variety of logical blocks such as physical hardware devices (CMOS sensor for instance), logical hardware devices (a building block in a System-on-Chip image processing pipeline), DMA channels or physical connectors.

 An interface is a graph representation of a Linux Kernel userspace API interface, like a device node or a sysfs file that controls one or more entities in the graph.